-This Continuing Disclosure Certificate dated [Date of Issuance] (the "Disclosure Certificate") is executed and delivered by the Trustees of the California State University (the "Board") in connection with the issuance of \$\\\\\ principal amount of the Trustees of the California State University Systemwide Revenue Bonds, Series 20\\ (the "Bonds").
-The Bonds are being issued pursuant to an Indenture, dated as of April 1, 2002, as supplemented, including by a \\\\\\ Supplemental Indenture, dated as of August 1, 2019 (the "Indenture"), by and between the Board and the Treasurer of the State of California, as trustee (the "Trustee").
+This Continuing Disclosure Certificate dated February , 2020 (the "Disclosure Certificate") is executed and delivered by the Trustees of the California State University (the "Board") in connection with the issuance of \$65,240,000 principal amount of the Trustees of the California State University Systemwide Revenue Bonds, Series 2020A (the "Bonds").
+The Bonds are being issued pursuant to an Indenture, dated as of April 1, 2002, as supplemented, including by a Thirtieth Supplemental Indenture, dated as of August 1, 2019 (the "Indenture"), by and between the Board and the Treasurer of the State of California, as trustee (the "Trustee").
 The Board covenants and agrees as follows: